 It’s best to install Chrome extensions from the Chrome web store and to read the review on that extension page.

-If you need more helps contact the Google Chrome help forum and one of the Product Experts will help you further.
+If you need more help contact the Google Chrome help forum and one of the Product Experts will help you further.

-Also, do a scan with your antivirus software to makes sure there is no virus or trojan horse on your computer.
-Example with Norton, McAfee or other security companies.
+Also, do a scan with your antivirus software to make sure there is no virus or trojan horse on your computer.
+Example with Norton, McAfee, or other security companies.